hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 # Hazelcast JCache Implementation

-***NOTE:*** *This feature will be included in the next Hazelcast release.*

-Starting with release 3.3.1, Hazelcast offers JCache API (JSR-107) implementation.
-JCache defines a standard Java API for caching temporary Java objects in memory.
-If retrieving or calculating data is costly, caching the objects in memory can help.
-By this way, you retrieve your data directly from the memory, which leads to improved performance.
+## JCache Overview

+Starting with release 3.3.1, Hazelcast offers its JCache (Java Cache) implementation.
+JCache is the official caching API of Java and it provides a common caching specification for the Java platform.
+It makes it easy for Java developers to cache data, which in many cases improves the performance.
+When it comes to handling huge and non-stop changing data, caching is especially important.

 This chapter explains the usage of JCache with Hazelcast’s implementation.

-For the full details of JCache, please visit its website on Java Community Process (JCP):
+For the full details of JCache, please visit its website at Java Community Process (JCP):

 [https://www.jcp.org/en/jsr/detail?id=107](#https://www.jcp.org/en/jsr/detail?id=107)